coreyleec/image-board/README.md

 And lastly, I got rid of the "Reorder Submit" button, and set the edit switch to call the function when it's initial state was true and set to false.

 I'm still debating on the size of the image tiles, and thier on hover functionality.
-I am curious to try to set horizontal photo heights to be half as tall and portrait photos to make the grid function a little better.
-I'm having some issue swith my JSON server saving the reordered array, but I won't worry about that unless the problems continues once I've reincorperated Rails/PostreSQL.
+I am curious to try to set landscape photo heights to be half as tall and portrait photos to make the grid function a little better.
+I'm having an issue swith my JSON server saving the reordered array exacly as it is, but I won't worry about that unless the problems continues once I've reincorperated Rails/PostreSQL.

 Centering the modal image has been a bit tricky due to some of Bootsrap Modals default style settings being set to display block, but I plan to nest a container with an absolute position in center, and then styling within that.
 For more details, and code examples please see my [blog](https://medium.com/@CoreyLee) where I document my process.